How To Make Homemade Jerky Strips & Snack Sticks

 Preserving Meat By Making Wild Game Ground Meat Jerky

 RancherMan is an accomplished hunter.
-He keeps our freezer filled with wild pork and venison.
-We have our game meat professionally processed into tenderized steaks, roasts, and ground – both regular and chili grind.
+He keeps our freezer filled with wild game.
+We have our game meat professionally processed into roasts, tenderized steaks, and ground meat – both regular and chili grind.

 RancherMan also has the meat processor add 10% beef fat to our ground game meat because it’s too lean otherwise.
 We had plenty of ground venison and elk, so that’s what we used for our jerky.